JowoScript/JowoScript/README.md

 	<br><br><br>
 	Muhammad Nurcahyo Pratomo has the right to blacklist if there are individuals problem for me
 	<br>
-	(in media sosial with id or email profile or voice or video and face + eyes recognitation, etc)
+	(in media sosial with id or email profile or voice or video or ip geolocation and face + eyes recognitation, etc)
 	<br>
 	exception if you don't have a head in your body
 	<br>